sblack4/resource-manager-python-manage-resources-with-msi/README.md

 <a id="create-credentials-user"></a>
 ### Create a User Assigned MSI authentication instance

 You need to provide a reference to your User Assigned object in order to create an instance.
-There is possibilities:

-- client_id: You can find this information on the portal under AD, in the App created for the User Assigned MSI.
-- object_id: You can find this information on the portal under AD, in the App created for the User Assigned MSI.
-- msi_res_id: The ARM resource id.
-Must conform to: `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg/providers/Microsoft.ManagedIdentity/userAssignedIdentities/msiname`
+You can provide a `client_id`, an `object_id` (Active Directory IDs) or the MSI resource id that must conform to: `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg/providers/Microsoft.ManagedIdentity/userAssignedIdentities/msiname`

+The fatest way to get a `client_id` is to use the CLI 2.0: `az identity show -g myR -n myMSi`

+You can get the `object_id` using the `az ad sp` command, or thougt the Azure Portal in the Active Directory section.

+You can also use the `azure-mgmt-msi` package.

+Creating the Authentication class is then:

 ```python
 from msrestazure.azure_active_directory import MSIAuthentication